Post Tagging in Rival IQ helps you categorize posts just the way you want to, helping you answer those questions you've always been curious about.

 3. Use the Post Tags dropdown to filter the tags displayed on the table.

 The numbers next to each post tag show how many posts are tagged with that tag in the current date range.
+If you recently applied a tag the data may need to be refreshed to see the count of posts with the new tag.

 4. Click the expansion icon to view a breakdown of the post tag usage by company.